millejoh/emacs-ipython-notebook/README.rst

 notebooks within Emacs.
 It channels all the power of Emacs without the idiosyncrasies of in-browser editing.

-EIN is not tested on Doom or Spacemacs.
-There are known issues with both.

 Org_ users please find ob-ein_, a jupyter Babel_ backend.

 EIN was originally written by `[tkf]`_.
 A jupyter Babel_ backend was first